Brittany Lauda

-Brittany Lauda (born February 18, 1993) is an American voice actress and voice director who has appeared in English-language dubs of Japanese anime and video games.
+Brittany Lauda (born February 18) is an American voice actress and voice director who has appeared in English-language dubs of Japanese anime and video games.
 Her debut role was in Queen's Blade Rebellion, where she voiced Mirim.

 Biography

 Lauda has been involved in many productions for Media Blasters.
 Some of her major roles are Ichigo in Darling in the Franxx, Yuzuriha Ogawa in Dr. Stone, Plug Cryostat in Fight Ippatsu!
-Jūden-chan!!, Audrey Belrose in HuniePop, Cammot in Holy Knight, Riko in Made in Abyss, and Ui Wakana the title character in My Wife is the Student Council President.
+Jūden-chan!!, Audrey Belrose in HuniePop, Cammot in Holy Knight, Riko in Made in Abyss, Osana Najimi in Yandere Simulator, and Ui Wakana the title character in My Wife is the Student Council President.
 She and fellow voice director Melanie Ehrlich had a production company called MB VoiceWorks which worked on the dub for Holy Knight and casting for Ladies versus Butlers.
 She graduated from Harborfields High School in Greenlawn, New York, and the State University of New York at Geneseo with a Bachelor of Arts degree in history.
 She has also been an active cosplayer at anime and science fiction conventions under the name Bree Faith.